0xCompute/rubidity/programming-uniswap/part1/README.md

 ## Tooling

 In this series, I'll be using Ruby / Rubysol for contracts.
 It allows to write tests in Ruby.
-Yes, we'll use Ruby for both writing contracts and testing them and you'll see that this is much cleaner and handier than writing tests in Javascript (JS).

-I'll also use the rubysol-contracts library (gem) for ERC20 implementation.
+Yes, we'll use Ruby for both writing contracts and testing them and also use the rubysol-contracts library (gem) for the ERC20 implementation.